youtplayer/youtplayer.github.io/README.md

 # youtplayer.github.io

-Yout player website.
-Yout is the new way to watch your playlists from youtube on desktop.
-Available now for free for Linux and Windows.
+Yout Player website.
+Yout is the new way to watch playlists from YouTube on Desktop.
+Available now for free for Linux, Mac and Windows.

 <img src="http://i.giphy.com/BL9AuNufoqDiU.gif" alt="" />